Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: Discussion

 \section{Discussion}

 The moving-range estimator MR(2)/$d_2$ depends on two ingredients: the realized values and the induced adjacency pattern.
 Introducing an independent random permutation and applying the law of total variance yields the exact split \eqref{eq:lotv} into values and adjacency components, with permutation mean $\bar T=\GMD/d_2$.
-Under Normality, the adjacency component is substantial and accounts for nearly all of the familiar efficiency gap relative to $S/c_4$.
-This formalizes Shewhart's long-standing distinction between the ``numbers'' observed and their ``order,'' and makes precise how much sampling variability arises from adjacency alone \citep{Shewhart1939}.
+Under Normality, the adjacency component is substantial and accounts for nearly all of the familiar asymptotic variance inflation relative to $S/c_4$ (Section~\ref{subsec:eff}).
+This formalizes Shewhart's long-standing distinction between the numbers observed and their order, and makes precise how much sampling variability arises from adjacency alone \citep[p.~90]{Shewhart1939}.